 We are already the Lead Arranger of a USD430m loan to Ocean Rig, which was concluded in June 2005 and syndicated to a number of other banks.
 Our share of the loan after syndication is USD130m.

 We are also the Lead Arranger of a USD300m loan to Eastern Drilling, of which we have a USD100m share of after syndication.

-Shitty Assumptions Made by People who Create the Model
+Stupid Assumptions Made by People who Create the Model

 Show Some Valuation Modelling Prowess